junior8vii/junior8vii/README.md

 - JavaScript ES6
 - Angular 13

-My objective is learn more about front-end and begin a carrer as a developer.
+My objective is learn more about front-end and begin a career as a developer.

 My social media